-- Family tuition reduction applications will be submitted at least 5 business days prior to the first day of the semester start date to be accepted for consideration. - b.
+- a.
+Family tuition reduction applications will be submitted at least 5 business days prior to the first day of the semester start date to be accepted for consideration. - b.
 In case a student qualifies for more than one tuition reduction, scholarship or financial aid benefit, the student shall be given the option to choose the benefit with the highest value. - c.
 Tuition reduction will be applicable to the students who are enrolled at Abu Dhabi University in full-time status with 12 credit hours per semester. - d.
 The tuition reduction will not cover any repeated courses including courses which graded as F, WA, and W. - e.
 In any case where the minimum required cumulative CGPA is not met the student will lose the family tuition reduction for the following semester and the tuition reduction for other family members will be adjusted accordingly. - f.
 Any student who is found guilty of a student code of conduct violation or an academic integrity offense will forfeit the family tuition reduction for the semester following the offense and the tuition reduction for other family members will be adjusted accordingly. - g.
 Tuition reduction will not cover the summer and winter terms. - h.
-Students with Faculty/Staff tuition reduction are not eligible for family tuition reduction. - Students do not need to re-apply for Family tuition reduction on a yearly basis but are required to submit schedules for all enrolled family members after the drop add period at the beginning of each semester to maintain the eligibility for the family tuition reduction continue with Family tuition reduction otherwise they will be requested to pay full amount and their tuition reduction will be adjusted accordingly
+Students with Faculty/Staff tuition reduction are not eligible for family tuition reduction. - i.
+Students need to apply for family discount every semester based on the mentioned dates in the academic calendar.